tsadoklf/terraform-google-service-account/README.md

 }
 ```

-if you need to create a Kubernetes Secret you can do it as follows:
+if you need to create a Kubernetes Secret you can use the 'decoded_private_key' output as follows (note that you need to configure the 'kubernetes' provider):

 ```ruby
 provider "kubernetes" {